nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 5. `DeleteCommand` will converse with `Ui` to show a message that the item has been removed.
 In this case, the item to add will be printed as the name of the item, followed by " has been deleted.".

 ### List Command

 ![ListCommandSequenceDiagram](img/ListCommandSequenceDiagram.png)

-The following diagram shows the sequence diagram of the listing of items in `itemList`.
+The above diagram shows the sequence diagram of the listing of items in `itemList`.

 The user starts by typing a list command.